ntjrensen/lta-hhs-fairnessawareness/docs/README.md

 - This time, you will create an extended report.
 It contains more detailed information about the fairness analysis: prediction models, R-code and an explanation of each step with references.
-- You will create the report on synthesized data from the bachelor’s Communication & Multimedia Design (CMD) in the `_advanced` folder.
+- You will create the report on the same synthesized data from the bachelor’s Communication & Multimedia Design (CMD), but this time in the `_advanced` folder.
 - Once finished, click on \_advanced/index.html and choose `View in Web Browser`.
 - The first time you create this report, it will take several minutes.
   The report will open in your default browser.
-- If you don’t see this file, click the refresh icon at the top right.
+- If you don’t see this file, click the refresh icon at the top right of the folder.
 If you still don’t see the report, check the console for errors.
 - When you rerun the report, the output will be removed and a new report will be created.
-If you want to keep the output, copy the folder to a location outside of your project.
+If you want to keep the previously rendered output, copy the entire folder to a location outside of your project.

-**Follow these steps:**
+**To render the project, follow these steps:**

 Since the template has several dependencies, you must render the pages using the terminal.